 “The task of settling the fate of millions” was done in seven weeks.
 But the memories of the people whose fate was settled linger for decades to come.
-As a daughter and granddaughter of refugees from Pakistan, I have always been interested in learning more about Partition.
-But it is not necessarily the ‘official history’ about the events that led up to the Partition that interest me.
+As a daughter and granddaughter of refugees from the partitioned India which came to be known as Pakistan, I have always been interested in learning more about Partition.
+But it is not the ‘official history’ about the events that led up to the Partition that interest me.
 It is the narratives of people whose fates were decided by a line drawn on a map.
 More specifically, it is the narratives of people that are closest to me that interest me the most.

 I wanted to ask them more, but I couldn’t.
 I want to ask them more, but I can’t.
 These are not easy memories to bring to the forefront.
 These are not complete memories (which memories ever are?), these are perhaps not even truly true memories.
 These are memories that take shape as people tell them and then tell them again; these are memories that are incomplete, fragmented, and constructed.
 But these are part of my history, my story.
 And as I write them down, I too weave an incomplete and fragmented web of constructed memories from my listening and re-listening of, my remembering and forgetting Partition Stories.

 My Mother Remembers….

 I was not even eight.
 It was just few days before August 15, can’t remember the date.